edgargarcia1949/PrettyPrintableCalendar/Readme.md

 I would like the print out feature to automatically print out a perfect calendar month and not have to convert the png file.

-I would like to be able to write my own input module and not rely on "pygame-widgets" which has become a problem as written about in the Readme.txt file.
+I would like to be able to write my own input module and not rely on "pygame-widgets" which has become a problem as written about in the Instructions.txt file.

 I would also like to produce a European calendar where I understand the week starts on Monday.